elinaspr/BA/README.md

 </p> <i>AppliedFunctions</i></p>
 <i> To use AppliedFunctions</i>, search for the appropriate cells and run them respectively.
 </p> <i>Purpose</i>:
-The functions included in this notebook serve the sake of illustration, analyzation and proposals of improval regarding CollocationsPaket.
+The functions included in this notebook serve the sake of illustration, analysis and improvement proposals regarding CollocationsPaket.
 </p> <i>Filtering</i>:
-The notebook contains functions that were used to analyze the the filtering process.
-Since the filtering out didn't work in 100% of all cases, we reviewed the exact amount of filtered out n-grams.
-Review them for more details and the exact results.
+The notebook contains functions that were used to analyze the filtering process.
+Since the filtering didn't work in 100% of all cases, we reviewed the exact amount of filtered out n-grams.
+Review AppliedFunctions for more details and the exact results.
 It was found that in total, the code filtered out 67 bigrams, 130 trigrams, and 84 fourgrams.
 Therefore, it still successfully shortened the output - which was the goal of the filtering process. </p>
 </p> <i>Report of Limitations:</i> Making sure that the output list is exactly <i>n</i> long is a potential task for the future.
 A not yet working proposal for implementation is also included in AppliedFunctions.